chocolatapie/Biggest-Palindrome/README.md

 # Biggest-Palindrome

-This console app is finding a [Palyndrome](https://en.wikipedia.org/wiki/Palindrome), actually the biggest number-palyndrome, which is a multiplication of two 5-digit length [Prime](https://en.wikipedia.org/wiki/Prime_number) numbers.
+This console app is finding a [Palyndrome](https://en.wikipedia.org/wiki/Palindrome).
+Actually the biggest one number-palyndrome.
+And it mustg be  a multiplication of two 5-digit length [Prime](https://en.wikipedia.org/wiki/Prime_number) numbers.